-Menopause and weight gain.
-Do they always have to go hand in hand?
+Menopause and weight gain: Do they always go hand in hand?
 It may seem that way, especially because gaining weight is so common after menopause.
-In fact, about 30% of women aged 50 to 59 are not just overweight, but obese.
+About 30% of women ages 50 to 59 are not just overweight, but obese.
 Here's what you need to know about the risks of weight gain and how exercise can help you lose weight and keep it off after menopause.

 The Risks of Weight Gain After Menopause

-Why Weight Gain Often Occurs After Menopause
+Why Weight Gain Often Happens After Menopause

 How Exercise Helps With Weight After Menopause